Skip to content

 Learning

-Transfer learning is used to get what a first neural network as learn as input to a second NN.
+Transfer learning combine a first neural network as input to a second NN.

 GPU vs CPU